rei/rei-cedar-docs/docs/components/selects/README.md

                 "name": "required",
                 "type": "boolean",
                 "default": "false",
-                "description": "Sets the field to required and displays an asterisk next to the select label" },
+                "description": "Sets aria-required on the input field and displays an asterisk next to the select label" },
               {
                 "name": "optional",